 The program is located on the University of Connecticut’s engineering school campus, and it takes place every week for six months.
 The Stamford campus is a convenient location, especially for current UConn students.
 In addition to regular course hours, students can expect an extra twenty hours per week to work on homework and after-school projects.

-University of Connecticut Coding Bootcamp on Reddit
+UConn Bootcamp on Reddit

 Reddit is a powerful tool for community discussion, and coding bootcamp is always a hot topic for members.
 We take to Reddit to hear people’s honest opinions on new programs get a better idea of what students are actually experiencing in class.